-In this latest FOX Academy video installment, we dive into some of the structural, tuning, and ride characteristic differences between a standard shock and our three use-case series of Jeep aftermarket shocks.
+In this latest FOX Academy video installment, we dive into some of the structural, tuning, and ride characteristic differences between a standard shock and our three terrain-tuned series of Jeep aftermarket shocks.

 What are some of the main differences between standard shocks and FOX shocks?